KevinLolochum/SQL_Pandas/README.md

-# SQL queries and pandas functions
+# SQL queries VS pandas functions

-Compariing SQL querries with Pandas functions
+This repo is for comparing SQL querries and pandas methods/functions.
+The repo is prepared mostlly using the employees dataset, a publicly available dataset prepared by Fusheng Wang and Carlo Zaniolo.